Skip to content

 Background

-「APM Intelligent Inspection」is based on APM root cause analysis detector, select the serviceresourceprojectenv information to be tested, and perform intelligent inspection of APM on a regular basis to automatically analyze the upstream and downstream information of the service through application service index exceptions, and confirm the root cause of the abnormal problem for the application.
+"Application Performance Monitoring" is based on the APM anomaly root cause analysis detector.
+It selects the service, resource, project, and env information to be monitored, and regularly performs intelligent inspections of application performance.
+Through the anomalies in application service Metrics, it automatically analyzes the upstream and downstream information of the service to confirm the root cause of the anomaly for that application.

-3. In Guance「Management / API Key Management」create API Key
+3. In Guance "Management / API Key Management", create an API Key for operations

-In the DataFlux Func, install the "Guance Custom Inspection (APM Performance)" through the "Script Market" and follow the prompts to configure the Guance API Key to complete activation.
+In your self-hosted DataFlux Func, install the "Guance Self-built Inspection (APM Performance)" via the "Script Market" and configure the Guance API Key to complete the activation.

 image